This week I thought we would change pace and have a look at three more recent watches…

 To me, this is a great executed Tribute!
 New and improved movement, close to the original, one shot, a numbered limited edition (three versions: Polaris 65 Paris Boutique in 65 pieces, Polaris 65 in 165 pieces and Polaris 68 in 768 pieces).
 End of story, no later added extra special-special editions…

 Two flaws on an otherwise great Tribute… One the faux patina which was heavily discussed at the release.
-The second is less evident if you are not familiar with the original Polaris… The doomed plexi.
+The second is less evident if you are not familiar with the original Polaris… The domed plexi.
 The original polaris plexi have a distinct angle between the side and the top of the plexi.
-My guess is that when Jaeger-LeCoultre made the Tribute, they were looking at a watch with over polished plexi and came up with this round doom…
+My guess is that when Jaeger-LeCoultre made the Tribute, they were looking at a watch with over polished plexi and came up with this round dome…

 Many details kept close to the original Polaris, even the snap on case back with the sixteen holes were kept.